rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Death

-Demons are integral to the cosmology of death, devouring that which has died and thus allowing rejuvenation of life, allowing an evolutionary process of life to persist in the face of death.
+Demons are integral to the cosmology of death, attacking life and devouring that which has died and thus allowing rejuvenation of life, allowing an evolutionary process of life to persist in the face of death.

+Death was the consequence of the first great rebellion against God.
+When the snake whispered to Eve,

+> Ye shall be as gods

+Afterwards, the entire cosmology changed.
+Man was expelled from paradise, and the serpent, the devil, fell from God's grace.

+!!! quote "Genesis 3:8"
+    And the LORD God said unto the serpent, Because thou hast done this, thou art cursed above all cattle, and above every beast of the field; upon thy belly shalt thou go, and dust shalt thou eat all the days of thy life

+The biblical reference of eating dust is to consume that which has died.
+By tradition, this serpent was a seraphim, the highest of the heavenly hosts, once near to God, and then cast down "upon thy belly" eating dust.